alwaysakki18/alwaysakki18/README.md

 ---

 ## 👨‍💼 About Me
-- 🎓 Pursuing **B.E. in Artificial Intelligence & Data Science** at SNJB’s KBJ College of Engineering, Nashik (2021–2025).
+- 🎓 Graduate in **B.E. in Artificial Intelligence & Data Science** at SNJB’s KBJ College of Engineering, Nashik (2021–2025).
 - 💻 Skilled in **AI/ML, Data Science, Data Analytics, Python Development, NLP, and Full-Stack Development**.
 - 🔭 Experienced with **projects in recommendation systems, sentiment analysis, and business intelligence dashboards**.
 - 🌱 Passionate about applying AI in **real-world problem-solving across agriculture, entertainment, and business**.